erikenbody/erikenbody.github.io/index.md

 #### Welcome!

 I am a biologist currently working as a Postdoctoral Researcher in [Leif Andersson’s lab](https://www.uu.se/en/news-media/researcher-profiles/leif-andersson/) at [Uppsala University](http://www.uu.se/en).
 My research is driven by my fascination with biodiversity and the evolutionary processes that generate diversity in wild populations.
 My research leverages current technologies in genomic sequencing to study the mechanisms that maintain population and trait diveristy through natural, social, and sexual selection processess.
 These projects span a diverse group of organisms

 I completed my Ph.D. in [Dr. Jordan Karubian’s lab](karubianlab.tulane.edu) in the [Department of Ecology and Evolution](http://www2.tulane.edu/sse/eebio/) at [Tulane University](http://www.tulane.edu).
 My dissertation research focused on understanding how plumage ornaments evolve in female birds, but I am broadly interested in research questions at the intersection of mechanisms of trait evolution and their evolutionary consequences.
 I am particularly interested in using cutting-edge techniques to investigate wild populations that exhibit properties which are at odds with current theory.
 My graduate research focused on how color has evolved in the White-shouldered Fairywren (*Malurus alboscapulatus*), a species of grassland bird endemic to New Guinea.
 My postdoctoral work is focused on improving our understanding of the genomic mechanisms driving adaptive radiations and plumage elaboration.

+## The genomics of adaptation

+Hill, J., **E.D.
+Enbody**, M.E.
+Pettersson, C.G.
+Sprehn, D. Bekkevold, A. Folkvord, L. Laikre, G. Kleinau, P. Scheerer, L. Andersson.
+2019.
+Recurrent convergent evolution at amino acid residue 261 in fish rhodopsin.
+[Proceedings of the National Academy of Sciences.
+116(37): 18473-18478](https://www.pnas.org/content/116/37/18473).
+Press: [Science Daily](https://www.sciencedaily.com/releases/2019/08/190826153632.html), [phys.org](https://phys.org/news/2019-08-herring-environment-baltic-sea.html), [Sveriges Radio](https://sverigesradio.se/sida/artikel.aspx?programid=105&artikel=7287645).

 ## Behavioral consequences of elaborate ornamentation in birds